ENV/GEO- 450 / ATM 550: PALEOCLIMATOLOGY

 Review paper:

-For students enrolled in ENV 395Z or ATM 550 this class includes a writing assignment.
-I want you to take a scientific topic or issue relevant to this class and present a detailed review of the current "thinking" or results on this issue.
-This can include an outline of how the idea, field, or hypothesis has evolved over time.
+For graduate students enrolled in ATM 550 this class includes a writing assignment.
+The goal is to choose a scientific topic or issue relevant to this class and present a detailed review of the current knowledge on the subject.
+This can include an outline of how a field or a hypothesis has evolved over time.
 You will need to gather original scientific papers on the topic and critique them.
-This does not include review articles or textbooks.
-I imagine that depending on the topic that 5 to 10 papers will be a good number to include, but there is no specific target number I am after.
 The final paper should be approximately 10-15 pages of text followed by a detailed reference list.
-Double spaced text OK.
-Note that referencing textbooks is not acceptable.
-You need to track down the original references.
-You can use textbooks to get ideas and get started, but you will need to acquire, read, and cite original references where possible.
+I am available to help select an appropriate topic and I will be available to discuss the papers you have found on your chosen subject.
+There is no need to hand in an outline, but you can submit a draft outline of the paper to receive comments.

-The final paper is due Wednesday December 7th, 2011, 11:59 pm.
+The final paper is due Friday, December 13, 2019.